StephaneBunel/steganoWAV/readme.md

 steganoWAV is a tool for hide/extract data into/from a WAVE/PCM audio file.

-Most steganographic tools works on images, but audio files are also good media for that.
+Most steganographic tools works on images, but audio files are also a good media for that.
-Notably the WAVE/PCM files because they are generaly large.
+Notably the WAVE/PCM files because they are generally far larger than images.
-They permit to embed more data than in a classical image like PNG.
+Hence they permit to hide more data per file.

+Hiding data in a wave file containing already hidden data will overwrite old data.
+As expected, once hidden, stegano WAV has no way to know if a WAVE file already contains hidden data.

 Build and install
 =================

-Install Go if needed (http://code.google.com/p/go/downloads/list) to compile source codes.
+If necessary, first install Golang (http://code.google.com/p/go/downloads/list) to compile steganoWAV.

     $ go build -ldflags "-s" steganoWAV.go

-Once compiled, steganoWAV is a standalone executable file without external dependency (statically compiled).
+Once compiled, steganoWAV become a standalone executable file (for your platform) without external dependency (statically linked).
 You can rename it and put it anywhere.

 Usage
 =====